NataliaZhang/Jax-MARLHF/README.md

 bash scripts/train_all_tag.sh
 bash scripts/train_all_spread.sh
 bash scripts/train_all_reference.sh
+bash scripts/train_all_overcooked.sh
 ```

 Before running the training scripts, you may modify the hyperparameters in the scripts or the default hyperparameters in `MARLHF/train/config/` directory.

 The training process includes automatic training of offline reward models, imitation models, and MARLHF agents.
 The training logs will be stored in the `outputs` and `wandb` directory.

+The default training algorithm is VDN.
+We also support IQL and BCQ.
+To change the training algorithm, simply change 'vdn_offline_rm' to 'iql_offline_rm' or 'bcq_offline_rm' in the training scripts.